-If you are going to take a fibre supplement (Metamucil, psyillum), be sure to take it first thing in the morning so you have a chance to drink enough fluid the rest of the day.
+If you are going to take a fibre supplement (Metamucil, psyllium), be sure to take it first thing in the morning so you have a chance to drink enough fluid the rest of the day.
 Never take a fibre supplement before bed.

-Your dietitian will talk about ideas to increase your fibre intake at PREP School.
+Your Dietitian will give you ideas to increase your fibre intake at PREP School.